Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Results

+{It was found the heterogeneous vesicles had longer transport times and larger variances in the channel insertion studies.
+These vesicles enter the channel through a combination of rearrangement of the phase domains, further deformation-driven phase coarsening, and changes in the shape.
+Since the vesicles have non-spherical shapes, the initial orientations when encountering the channel entrance also can play a role, see Figure~\ref{fig:passage_diagram}.
+From our discrete-to-continuum mappings these shape changes were quantified in terms of modes in Figure~\ref{fig:passage_shape_transformation}.
+Relative to the homogeneous case, we found there were significant differences seen in the shapes during the insertion phase.
+By the time $t = 3900\tau$, all of the vesicles were fully inserted within the channel and took on similar overall ellipsoidal shapes.
+For heterogeneous vesicles, this combination of effects were found to lead to significant differences in transport times and insertion kinetics relative to the homogeneous case, see Figs.~\ref{fig:passage_diagram}--\ref{fig:passage_delay}. }

-It is interesting that while the heterogeneous vesicles were better able to accommodate deformations during compression relative to homogeneous vesicles, they take more time on average to insert into channels.
-This appears to be a consequence of the sequential nature of the insertion process where only the leading part of the vesicle at first is subjected to deformation.
-Depending on the initial orientation and arrangements of the phase domains, this can push the high-curvature domains to the rear.
-This then requires further rearrangements, phase-coarsening, or other deformations to accommodate full insertion into the channel.
-These simulation results show some of the ways in which heterogeneous vesicles can differ significantly from their homogeneous counter-parts in channel transport processes.
+{It was interesting that while the heterogeneous vesicles could better accommodate deformations during compression incurring a lower energetic cost, they still took more time on average to insert into channels.
+This appears to be a consequence of the sequential nature of the insertion process.
+During insertion only the leading part of the vesicle is initially subjected to deformation.
+Depending on the initial vesicle orientation and arrangement of the phase domains, this could delay insertion, given the need for phase domains to rearrange to accommodate the deformations required for full insertion into the channel.
+This is seen in the large variability of the insertion times, with the heterogeneous case sometimes occurring more rapidly or much more slowly than the homogeneous case, see Figure~\ref{fig:passage_delay}.
+The simulation results for the heterogeneous vesicles show how many of the behaviors differ significantly relative to their homogeneous counter-parts.}